 After exams, and at the end of the May Bumps, we have the May Bumps dinner.
 It’s the biggest dinner of them all, celebrating a year of rowing and the start of May Week.

-The Camenae and the Tribe are the women’s and men’s Boat Club social societies respectively, and provide a great way to bring the squads together.
-Lots of swaps are organised through these societies with other boat clubs.
-Swaps provide a way to try other college’s formals and meet people from across the university, as well as getting to go out with your own crew.There are also a lot of informal meet-ups through the year, such as cocktails evenings, pub trips, and pizza nights.
+The Tribe and Camenae are the Men’s and Women’s Squad social societies respectively, and provide a large number of social events throughout the year.
+Lots of swaps are organised through these societies with other Boat Clubs.
+Swaps provide a way to people from other Boat Clubs, as well as getting to go out with members of your own squad.There are also a lot of informal meet-ups throughout the year, such as cocktails evenings, pub trips, and pizza nights.

 Aside from the organised events, many of our members find a lot of their closest friends within the club.
-Close bonds are made both within crews and within squads and after spending a lot of time together on the water, we then choose to get together off it as well!
+Close bonds are made both within crews and within squads, and after spending a lot of time together on the water, we then choose to get together off it as well!
 In the madness of Cambridge life, having a community like the Boat Club to provide something different is really valuable.